workers-safety/workers-safety-website/content/communications/injured-workers-day.md

 date = "2017-05-16T12:30:44+00:00"
 draft = true
-tags = ["injured workers", "workers compensation", "wsib"] title = "Injured Workers’ Day 2017: June 1st at 11:30am, Queen’s Park"
+tags = ["injured workers", "workers compensation", "wsib"] title = "Injured Workers’ Day - June 1st, 2017 at 11:30am, Queen’s Park"

 +++

-Despite the epidemic of precarious, unsafe, and toxic work, the WSIB is more concerned with its own bottom line than with protecting the well-being of injured workers.
+Despite the epidemic of precarious, unsafe, and toxic work, the Workers' Safety and Insurance Board (WSIB) is more concerned with its own bottom line than with protecting the well-being of injured workers in Ontario.

+<span style="font-size: 1rem; line-height: 1.5em; word-spacing: 0.5px;">We need to come together and demand our right to compensation.&nbsp;</span>

+<span style="line-height: 1.5em; font-size: 1rem;">Join us on the streets!</span>

 ### WORKERS’ COMP IS A RIGHT!
 INJURED WORKERS’ DAY RALLY & MARCH.

-We need to come together and demand our right to compensation.

-<span style="line-height: 1.5em; font-size: 1rem;">Join us on the streets!</span>

 June 1st , 2017 --- <span style="line-height: 1.5em; font-size: 1rem;">11:30am - at Queen’s Park.</span>